 The Hermitage, home of President Andrew Jackson, is one of the largest and most visited presidential homes in the United States.
 Today, this 1,120-acre National Historic Landmark with over 30 outbuildings has been refurbished to give a taste of 18th-century life.
 The Hermitage welcomes 200,000 visitors annually, both from across the US and abroad.
 A new exhibit, called "The Duel: The Art of the Southern Gentleman," is a 30-minute interactive experience that answers viewer questions about the practice of dueling, followed by a live demonstration.
 This show is free with paid admission to The Hermitage.

 The Frist Center for the Visual Arts is an art-deco building that is a former US Post Office.
 It now houses works of art from around the world - both permanent fixtures and rotating exhibits that typically last six to eight weeks.
-The Martin ArtQuest gallery inside the museum promotes learning through creation - with 30 different interactive stations, as well as experimental art spaces, Visitors are welcomed to create their own unique expressions.
-There's plenty of kid-friendly experiences, including the free wifi and a guided, online tour with audio narrative.
+The Martin ArtQuest gallery inside the museum promotes learning through creation - with 30 different interactive stations, as well as experimental art spaces, Visitors are welcome to create their own unique expressions.
+There are plenty of kid-friendly experiences, including free wifi and a guided online tour with an audio narrative.

 A full-size replica of the ancient Greek Parthenon stands as the jaw-dropping centerpiece of 132-acre Centennial Park.
 Unlike the original Parthenon, this one isn't in ruins.
 Like the original, it houses a giant statue of the goddess Athena.
 There's also an art museum featuring the Cowan Collection of American Art.

 One of the most famous venues in the music world is the historic Ryman Auditorium.
-Exhibits are created by some of country music's biggest stars - many of whom got their start right here in the stage.
+Exhibits are created by some of country music's biggest stars - many of whom got their start on this stage.
 Performances are limited, but the self-guided tour is open daily.
 It begins with a unique host - the Soul of Nashville, a state-of-the-art hologram and special effects experience to provide an immersive trip through the roots of country music and Ryman Auditorium's 125-year history.